 Thankfully, that's pretty easy once you know what to look for.
 The best way to remember it is the ABC's.
 As Special Agent Oso would say (you'll know what I mean when you have a toddler, and if you know, I bet you sing this next part!)- three simple steps.

 A- stands for Airway.
 You want to make sure baby has a two finger gap between chin and chest at all times!
 This is to ensure that baby has an open airway since little ones don't have the strength to move their heads if they are having a hard time breathing.
 Yes, even your super strong newborn who can occasionally lift their head, cannot open their own airway.
 You also want to keep baby "close enough to kiss" so it's easier to monitor their airway.
-While most people find it comfortable to have baby within easy kissing distance, the goal is easy monitoring of baby’s airway with a quick glance.
-Keep all fabric away from baby’s face (this includes masks on children under two).
+While most people find it comfortable to have baby within easy kissing distance, *the goal is easy monitoring of baby’s airway with a quick glance.* Keep all fabric away from baby’s face (this includes masks on children under two).